payplug/payplug-woocommerce/readme.txt

 "Before contacting you, we were looking for simplicity, efficiency and speed in order to have secured payments.
 Now it's done!" - Guillaume Lombard, founder of Apiculture.net.
 "PayPlug is a convenient and very easy-to-use solution.
-Customer service is efficient and allows a privileged relationship with a highly available account manager.” - Ariane Phoumilay, founder of AyaNature
+Customer service is efficient and allows a privileged relationship with a highly available account manager." - Ariane Phoumilay, founder of AyaNature
 "We chose PayPlug because it is a simple solution created by a French start-up.
 Since we started using their solution, we've seen a 7% improvement in the conversion rate." - Jan Schutte, founder of Le Chemiseur
 “We especially value the simplicity of installation, the integrated payment page and the extremely intuitive interface” - Xavier Poitau, founder of Trenta-Axome.
 Based on a recent survey, 91% of merchants using PlayPlug would recommend the solution to another e-commerce website.